elherold/webServices/README.md

 Project 3 AI in the web

-## Implement some Chatbot fpr your channel:
+## Implement some Chatbot for your channel:
 We've implemented a "MemeBot".
 Users are prompted to provide two pieces of text, separated by a hyphen ("-"), which the bot then utilizes to generate memes.
 These text snippets serve as the top and bottom captions of a meme, matched with a randomly selected template accessed through the imgflip API.
 ### Meme Generation